Preservation / HBIM

 HBIM is rooted in the marriage of BIM tools with historic building preservation.

-HBIM also aids in renovation, maintenance, and conservation projects by providing detailed 3D models enriched with historical context.
-A famous example is some of the restoration work on Notre Dame Cathedral was enabled by Laser Scans taken in 2010.
+HBIM also supports renovation, maintenance, and conservation work.
+It uses detailed 3D models enriched with historical context.
+A well known example is the restoration work on Notre Dame Cathedral that used laser scans captured in 2010.
+Learn more →

 Other primary use cases of HBIM include:

-4. 4.
-Management: Preservation societies can use many HBIM platforms such as Layer App to manage ongoing maintenance, management, and protection of heritage assets
+4. Management: Preservation societies can use many HBIM platforms such as Layer App to manage ongoing maintenance, management, and protection of heritage assets.

 It’s also the best way to experience a building on the other side of the world.
 For instance, Matterport hosts numerous historic building walkthroughs you can view for free!